josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🩸_Genocide_Denialism/🍉_Palestine/🧊_managed_cruelty.md

 Peace is maintenance.

-A settlement can be historically significant and still become fragile under later pressure: Brexit, border arrangements, economic stress, sectarian memory, policing legitimacy, demographic change, political paralysis, and renewed identity tension.
+A settlement can be historically significant and still become fragile under later pressure:

+- Brexit;
+- border arrangements;
+- economic stress;
+- sectarian memory;
+- policing legitimacy;
+- demographic change;
+- political paralysis;
+- and renewed identity tension.

 That matters because Gaza is not a prize for someone who once stood near a successful agreement.